26/ansling/docs/ltrim-array.rst

 The input strings.

-masks
+mask
 *****

-Strings containing the characters that have to be stripped.
+String containing the characters that have to be stripped.

 Examples
 --------